amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

-We used the following five services on the google cloud platform: Cloud Storage(Bucket), Cloud Build(Triggers), Container Registy, Vertex AI. and Cloud Functions.<br><br>
+We used the following five services on the google cloud platform: Cloud Storage(Bucket), Cloud Build(Triggers), Container Registy, Vertex AI and Cloud Functions.<br><br>
 We used Cloud Build to automate creating docker containers in the cloud.
 Then we save the containers in a Container Registry.
 We use created containers to train the model with Vertex AI jobs.
 Trained models are saved in the Cloud Storage Bucket.
 Finally we deploy the model using Cloud Functions.

 ### Question 18